syntaCorp/syntaCorp/README.md

 - 👋 **Hi, I’m Kwaku**
-- 👀 I’m currently in Front-end engineering training at <a href="https://amalitech.org"/>AmaliTech</a>.
+- 👀 I’m a Front-end engineering training at <a href="https://amalitech.org"/>AmaliTech</a>.
 - 🌱 Specializing in TypeScript, React-Redux & CSS libs/tool (Sass, Tailwind)
 - 💞️ I’m looking to collaborate on Front-end projects
 - ⚽ My goal in the next few months is to improve in designing/developing fluid(fully responsive) and standard webapps